alwaysdata/documentation/backups/restore-e-mails/index.en.md

 +++
-title = "How to restore emails" menuTitle = "Restore emails" layout = "howto" weight = 10
+title = "How to restore e-mails" menuTitle = "Restore e-mails" layout = "howto" weight = 10
 tags = ["e-mail", "backup"]
 +++

-Backups of your emails are located in the `$HOME/admin/backup` directory for your account.
+Backups of your e-mails are located in the `$HOME/admin/backup` directory for your account.
 You can restore them using the **Advanced > Restore backups** menu.

 1. Choose the required date,
     {{< fig "images/admin-panel_restoration.en.png" "Administration interface: restore backups - step 1" >}}

-2. Then check the one or more email boxes.
+2. Then check the one or more e-mail boxes.
     {{< fig "images/admin-panel_restoration-emails.en.png" "Administration interface: restore backups - step 2" >}}

 {{% notice note %}}